OU-Libraries/cdm-util-scripts/README.md

 ## Development

-cdm-util-scripts are tested with [pytest](https://pypi.org/project/pytest/) and [vcrpy](https://pypi.org/project/vcrpy/).
+cdm-util-scripts is tested with [pytest](https://pypi.org/project/pytest/) and [vcrpy](https://pypi.org/project/vcrpy/).
 These development dependencies can be installed using the `dev` extra, like so (using an editable installation of the development branch in a virtual environment on Windows):

     git clone https://github.com/OU-Libraries/cdm-util-scripts
     cd cdm-util-scripts